Simulating gamma-ray production from cosmic rays interacting with the solar atmosphere in the presence of coronal magnetic fields: Introduction

-In this work, as a first step to understand the phenomenologies behind cosmic rays interacting with the Sun, we study the production of solar disk emission using the particle simulation toolkit, \geant, together with the observation-based PFSS magnetic-field model.
+In this work, to better understand the phenomenologies behind cosmic rays interacting with the Sun, we study the production of solar disk emission using the particle simulation toolkit, \geant, together with the observation-based PFSS magnetic-field model.